 If you believe you have been the victim of workplace discrimination or an improper adverse employment action based on your political beliefs, you should consult with an experienced employment lawyer.
 The attorneys at McOmber McOmber & Luber, P.C. can help evaluate your case, protect your career, and recover damages if appropriate.

 An Experienced NJ Political Discrimination Attorney Can Help You

 Especially in these divided times where political arguments are commonplace, political discrimination is a serious problem for both employers and employees that can damage workplace morale, diminish the dignity and livelihood of employees, and result in costly lawsuits.
-Whether you are an employer defending against a discrimination claim, or an employee who has been subjected to discrimination, our political discrimination attorneys in Marlton and Red Bank can take action.
+Whether you are an employer defending against a discrimination claim, or an employee who has been subjected to discrimination, our political discrimination attorneys in Red Bank, NJ, Marlton, NJ and Newark, NJ, can take action.
 We will provide you with a clear and candid evaluation of any potential political discrimination claims, as well as all legal options and recourse available to you.
 Contact us today to discuss your case.